E (Hiking)

-Thirteenth stage
+Thirteenth Stage

 From Palent to Celle Macra

-After about 100 metres, turn right before the hairpin bend and make a semicircle around the church in the Garini hamlet.
-After passing under a portico, follow the dirt road towards the valley.
-At a fork in the road, keep to the right and follow a small road downhill that is first tarmac and then becomes a dirt track.
-After 200 metres, leave it temporarily to turn left in the direction of the ancient parish church of Albaretto Macra, dedicated to Saint Mary and surrounded by a small cemetery.
+After about a hundred meters, before the hairpin bend, turn right and make a semi-circle around the church of the Garini hamlet.
+Passing under a portico, follow the dirt road downhill.
+At a junction, keep right to merge onto a small road to follow downhill, which is paved at first and immediately after becomes a dirt track.
+After two hundred meters, leave it temporarily to turn left towards the ancient parish church of Albaretto Macra, dedicated to Santa Maria, surrounded by a small cemetery.

 Text and photos by Cuneotrekking.com